 If you haven’t done Via Ferrata before, it is a mountain route that is equipped with steel cables, ladders, and other fixed anchors.
 You are given a helmet and are clipped onto the cables to protect you if you fall.
 Then you scale the side of cliffs.

-After the Via Ferrata we did a 30 metre abseil down a key hole into a cave overhang – pretty fun!
+After the Via Ferrata we did a 30-meter abseil down a keyhole into a cave overhang – pretty fun!

 The last part of our caving adventure was doing another Via Ferrata – this time underground!
 There were some pretty tight spaces to crawl through and I was more grateful than ever that I am not overweight.